Actindo-AG/Documentation/Channels/Operation/04_ManageOrdersReturns.md

 ![Returns](../../Assets/Screenshots/Channels/OrdersReturns/Returns/Returns.png "[Returns]")

 Click the [Import returns for all connections] button.
+This button is only displayed, if no connection has been selected in the *All connections* drop-down list.
   The return import has been triggered.
 The *Returns import triggered* pop-up window is displayed.
 The returns will be downloaded.

   ![Return import triggered](../../Assets/Screenshots/Channels/OrdersReturns/Returns/ReturnImportTriggered.png "[Return import triggered]")